webrecorder/archiveweb.page/README.md

 ## Development

-The Chromium extension and Electron app is built from the same source code for ease of development.
+The Chromium extension and Electron app are built from the same source code for ease of development.

 ### Prerequisites